wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'are roaming monster slayers',
   ];
    gen_data['hilldwarfproblem'] = [
-    'while drunk',
+    'while being always drunk',
-    'because they are exiles from the mountains', 'hoping to retake their ancestral clanland',
+    'because they are exiles from the mountains',
-    'and war against the fey',
+    'and hope to retake their ancestral clanland', 'and war against the fey',
     'and ride goats and dogs',
     'and worship a giant Earth Elemental',